dedis/cothority/omniledger/DataStructures.md

 ```
 // Instruction holds only one of Spawn, Invoke, or Delete
 message Instruction {
-	// ObjectID holds the id of the existing object that can spawn new objects.
+  // InstanceID is either the instance that can spawn a new instance, or the instance
+  // that will be invoked or deleted.
-	ObjectID ObjectID = 1;
+  required bytes instanceid = 1;
-	// Nonce is monotonically increasing with regard to the darc in the objectID
+  // Nonce is monotonically increasing with regard to the Darc controlling
-	// and used to prevent replay attacks.
+  // access to the instance.
+It is used to prevent replay attacks.
-	// The client has to track which is the current nonce of a darc-ID.
+  // The client has to track what the next nonce should be for a given Darc.
-	bytes Nonce = 2;
+  required bytes nonce = 2;
   // Index and length prevent a leader from censoring specific instructions from
   // a client and still keep the other instructions valid.
   // Index is relative to the beginning of the clientTransaction.
-	int32 Index = 3;
+  required sint32 index = 3;
   // Length is the total number of instructions in this clientTransaction
-	int32 Length = 4;
+  required sint32 length = 4;
-	// Spawn creates a new object
+  // Spawn creates a new instance.
-	Spawn spawn = 5;
+  optional Spawn spawn = 5;
-	// Invoke calls a method of an existing object
+  // Invoke calls a method of an existing instance.
-	Invoke invoke = 6;
+  optional Invoke invoke = 6;
-	// Delete removes the given object
+  // Delete removes the given instance.
-	Delete delete = 7;
+  optional Delete delete = 7;
-	// Signatures that can be verified using the darc defined by the objectID.
+  // Signatures that are verified using the Darc controlling access to the instance.
-	repeated DarcSignature Signatures = 8;
+  repeated darc.Signature signatures = 8;
 }

-// ObjectID points to an object that holds the state of a contract.
-message ObjectID {
-	// DarcID points to the darc controlling access to this object
-	DarcID DarcID = 1;
-	// InstanceID is taken from the Instruction.Nonce when the Spawn instruction is
-	// sent.
-	bytes InstanceID = 2;
-}

-// Spawn is called upon an existing object that will spawn a new object.
+// Spawn is called upon an existing instance that will spawn a new instance.
 message Spawn {
   // ContractID represents the kind of contract that needs to be spawn.
-	string ContractID = 1;
+  required string contractid = 1;
-	// args holds all data necessary to authenticate and spawn the new object.
+  // Args holds all data necessary to spawn the new instance.
   repeated Argument args = 2;
 }

-// Invoke calls a method of an existing object which will update its internal
+// Invoke calls a method of an existing instance which will update its internal
 // state.
 message Invoke {
-	// Command is object specific and interpreted by the object.
+  // Command is interpreted by the contract.
-	string Command = 1;
+  required string command = 1;
-	// args holds all data necessary to authenticate and spawn the new object.
+  // Args holds all data necessary for the successful execution of the command.
-	repeat Argument args = 2;
+  repeated Argument args = 2;
 }

-// Delete removes the object.
+// Delete removes the instance.
+The contract might enforce conditions that
+// must be true before a Delete is executed.
 message Delete {
 }

-// Argument is a name/value pair that will be passed to the object.
-message Argument {
-	// Name can be any name recognized by the object.
-	string Name = 1;
-	// Value must be binary marshalled
-	bytes Value = 2;
-}
 ```

+An InstanceID is a series of 32 bytes.
+The spawn implementation in the contract chooses the new instance ID, and after that it is the client's responsibility to track it in order to be able to send in Invoke instructions on it later.

 ## StateChange